Form 130, Taxpayer's Notice to Initiate an Appeal Instructions

 |

-Enter the current assessed value of the land as described in Section I.
+Enter the currently assessed value for the land portion of the property as reported in Section I.

 |

-Enter the current assessed value of the improvements as described in Section I.
+Enter the currently assessed value for the improvements (structures/buildings) on the property as reported in Section I.

 |

-Enter the current assessed value of the personal property as described in Section I.
+Enter the currently assessed total value for the property (land plus improvements) as reported in Section I.

 |